 - Head lice home remedies: According to the NHS, herbal remedies and the use of tree and plant oils such as tea tree oil, eucalyptus oil and lavender oil aren't recommended in the treatment of head lice and nits, as they aren't thought to be effective.

 Unfortunately, head louse are almost inevitable, but you can try things like keeping your toddler’s hair tied up or plaited as lice normally cling to loose hair.
 Wash all your family’s pillows and clean headrests and head towels frequently to avoid lice spreading.

 You can keep an eye out for any lice by regularly combing every family member’s hair with a detection comb – this way you’ll be able to treat an infestation quickly.

 The NHS advises that there is no research that suggests any ‘prevention’ sprays or lotions really help stop the spread of head lice.

 Can head lice live on bedding?

-Despite being able to survive on a human host for up to a month, head lice will not die within 24 hours of being removed from the scalp, so it is unlikely they can spread on bedding, unless your little one lies on the same pillow within this time.
-If you’re worried about your little one’s bedding, put it in the wash straight away.
+Despite being able to survive on a human host for up to a month, head lice will not die within 24 hours of being removed from the scalp, so it's unlikely they can spread on bedding unless your little one lies on the same pillow within this time.
+If you’re worried about your kid's bedding, put it in the wash straight away.
 When it comes to furniture and car seats, use the hoover on any areas that might have been infected.

 Can head lice jump?